avimehenwal/python.avimehenwal/docs/tutorial/01_rudimentry.md

 to the same object.
 This is known as aliasing in other languages.
 :::

-* scopes and Namespaces
+## 1.7.
+Scopes and Namespaces

 Namespace created by interpreter
 : is a mapping from names to objects.
 Most namespaces are currently implemented as Python dictionaries, but that’s normally not noticeable in any way (except for performance), and it may change in the future.
+It is like a box where a variable name is mapped to the object placed.
+Whenever the variable is searched out, this box will be searched, to get corresponding object.

 * global namespace at startup
 * local namespace when function is called, deleted, exception, modified etc.